Oklahoma congressman threatened embassy staff as he tried to enter Afghanistan, U.S. officials say

 House Minority Leader Kevin McCarthy, R-Calif., concurred: “I don’t think it’s smart for others to go,” he said last week.
 “You’re putting yourself — not just yourself, but you’re putting Americans — in harm’s way, if the military has to protect you, which they will do.”

-On Tuesday, McCarthy went silent and walked away after being asked if he had spoken to Mullin or if he knew where the Oklahoman was.
+On Tuesday, McCarthy walked away without comment after being asked whether he had spoken to Mullin or if he knew where the Oklahoman was.

 The Washington Post’s Paul Kane contributed to this report.